Easton, Maryland minor league baseball history: History

-Eastern Shore League 1924–1928
+1924 to 1928: Eastern Shore League

 Minor league baseball began in Easton, Maryland with the 1924 Easton Farmers, who became members of the Class D Eastern Shore League.
 Easton played home games at Federal Field, which would remain as the home to all Easton minor league teams.
 The Easton Farmers of the Eastern Shore League ended the 1924 season with a record of 23–57, finishing last in the six–team league, 23.0 games behind the Parksley Spuds.
 Future Baseball Hall of Fame member Frank "Home Run" Baker served as player/manager, hitting .293 with 6 home runs in 43 games in his final season as a player at age 38.

 Baker, a former star for the Philadelphia Athletics, signed a 16–year old Jimmie Foxx to play for Easton in 1924.
 Baker had heard about Foxx, who was a star athlete in Sudlersville, Maryland, about 35 miles from Easton.
 A future Hall of Fame member, Foxx was a junior in high School when he joined the Farmers in 1924.
 Under the tutelage of Baker, Foxx was sold by Baker to sign with Connie Mack and the Philadelphia Athletics before the end of the 1924 season, making his major league debut in 1925.
 Foxx hit .296 with 10 home runs for Easton in 1924.
 In one home game, with major league baseball Commissioner Kenesaw Mountain Landis in attendance, Foxx received a standing ovation before hitting one of the longest home runs at Federal Park.
 Foxx went on to hit 534 home runs, with a .325 batting average in his major league career.

 Easton continued play in the 1925 Eastern Shore League, finishing last with a 36–53 record.
-The Easton Farmers placed 6th in the Eastern Shore League, finishing 15.0 games behind the 1st place Cambridge Canners under managers Home Run Baker, Charles Gault and Buck Herzog.
+The Easton Farmers placed sixth in the Eastern Shore League, finishing 15.0 games behind the first place Cambridge Canners under managers Home Run Baker, Charles Gault and Buck Herzog.
 Baker was reportedly fired due to not receiving enough money for selling Jimmie Foxx to Baker's former team, the Philadelphia Athletics.